lc525/sensor-temp-humidity-sht40-rs/README.md

   `cargo build --feature fp --release`

-  The driver stores measurements in milli degrees Celsius or milli degrees Fahrenheit for temperature and in per cent mille (pcm) for relative humidity, and does conversions using fixed-point arithmetic to minimise loss of precision.
-Therefore, a temperature of 23.89 degrees Celsius will be stored as 23890 and and a humidity of 56.2% is stored as 56200.
+  By default, instead of SI units, the driver stores measurements in milli degrees Celsius or milli degrees Fahrenheit for temperature and in per cent mille (pcm) for relative humidity, doing conversions using fixed-point arithmetic.

-  The fp feature adds data structures and a function for converting a Measurement structure to a SIMeasurement structure, converting to floating point as the very last step (after any other calibration offsets have been applied to the measured values).
+  A temperature of 23.89 degrees Celsius will be stored as 23890 and and a humidity of 56.2% will be stored as 56200.

+  With the fp feature, users of the API can directly convert back to SI units using an utility function which takes a Measurement and returns an SIMeasurement.
+Unless you need this convenience, it is probably best not to enable "fp" and propagate values as integers until just before displaying them to an end-user.

 ## Usage